nantha007/csm_slam_py/README.md

 source install/setup.bash
 ```

-Adjust the config file to your needs.
+Set the venv_path in config/venv_settings.yaml to the path of the virtual environment you created.
+Adjust the other config file to your needs.

 ### Run Online SLAM
 ```bash